Introduction

 HOTMAP

-HOTMAP, the algorithm proposed by Murphy et al., depends on a number of parameters, mainly the α\alpha and β\beta parameters.
+HOTMAP, the algorithm proposed by Murphy et al., depends on a number of parameters, mainly the and parameters.
 They can be described as boolean mapping functions, taking a multispectral image (converted to TOA reflectances) as input and outputting binary maps.
 Their formulas are shown in Equations 2 and 3.

-The α\alpha parameter is designed specifically to produce as little false alarms as possible, but to detect at least a single pixel in a fire cluster.
-Its precision means that it can sometimes miss hot target clusters (especially on saturation of band 7 with very hot targets), which is why the β\beta parameter is used in combination with the α\alpha parameter.
-The β\beta parameter is used to detect the particularly hot targets, for example in cases of saturation of bands 6 and 7.
-The β\beta map will have good accuracy, but can also produce a large number of false alarms.
+The parameter is designed specifically to produce as little false alarms as possible, but to detect at least a single pixel in a fire cluster.
+Its precision means that it can sometimes miss hot target clusters (especially on saturation of band 7 with very hot targets), which is why the parameter is used in combination with the parameter.
+The parameter is used to detect the particularly hot targets, for example in cases of saturation of bands 6 and 7.
+The map will have good accuracy, but can also produce a large number of false alarms.
 When used together, the parameters provide effective hot target detection.

 We implemented the algorithm to verify its effectiveness on the dataset.
 We will compare our results to the results reported in [81] consid- ering we use the FIRES dataset as well.